- School of History and Sociology

-Bill Winders is an Associate Professor in the School of History and Sociology.
+Bill Winders is a Professor in the School of History and Sociology.
 He received his PhD in sociology from Emory University in 2001 and specializes in the areas of political sociology, social movements, the world economy, inequality, and food and agriculture.

 His second book, Grains (Polity Press, 2017), examines the geopolitics of grains, focusing on maize, rice, and wheat.
 In Grains, Winders examines how the political and economic divisions between food grains and feed grains influence a variety of issues, including international trade, world hunger, biotechnology, and land rights.

-Dr. Winders co-edited a book with Dr. Elizabeth Ransom (Penn State) titled, Global Meat: Social and Environmental Implications of the Expanding Meat Industry.
+Dr. Winders co-edited a book with Dr. Elizabeth Ransom (Penn State) titled, Global Meat: Social and Environmental Implications of the Expanding Meat Industry (MIT Press, 2019).
 The scholars who contributed to this edited volume examine the contours of the global meat industry in terms of production, consumption, and trade, as well as the implications for the environment, workers, animals, farmers and small holders, and even the economy.
-MIT Press will publish this book in October 2019 in their "Food, Health, and the Environment" Series at MIT Press and was named a Choice “Outstanding Academic Title” for 2020 and “Community College Top 75” for July 2020.
+Global Meat is part of the "Food, Health, and the Environment" Series at MIT Press and was named a Choice “Outstanding Academic Title” for 2020 and “Community College Top 75” for July 2020.

 In addition to these books, he has published several articles in journals such as Social Forces, Politics & Society, Social Problems, Rural Sociology, and Journal of Agrarian Change among others.
 These articles examine various topics such as the politics of national policies, voter turnout, social movement dynamics, and the global context of food and agriculture.